pypa/cibuildwheel/docs/contributing.md

 ```

 Then head to https://github.com/pypa/cibuildwheel/releases and create a GitHub release from the new tag, pasting in the changelog entry.
 Once the release is created inside GitHub, a CI job will create the assets and upload them to PyPI.

+If there were any schema updates, run `pipx run ./bin/generate_schema.py --schemastore > partial-cibuildwheel.json` and contribute the changes to SchemaStore.